monome/docs/norns/advanced-access.md

 Without WiFi, you can connect to norns via serial / USB-UART by connecting the power cable to your computer.

-**Serial / USB-UART connection is only applicable to stock norns, not shield.**
+**Serial / USB-UART connection is only applicable to standard norns, not shield.**

 **macOS**: